 The GSEs are the principal purchasers of mortgages insured by MI companies.
-As a result, the nature of the private MI industry in the U.S. is driven in large part by the requirements and practices of the GSEs.
+As a result, the practices of the private MI industry in the U.S. are driven in large part by the requirements and practices of the GSEs.

-In the second quarter of 2015, the FHFA published final updated PMIERs that went into effect on December 31, 2015 (Effective Date) for existing, GSE-approved private mortgage insurers, i.e., Approved Insurers.
+As an Approved Insurer, NMIC is subject to ongoing compliance with the PMIERs.
 (Italicized terms have the same meaning that such terms have in the PMIERs, as described below.)
 The PMIERs establish operational, business, remedial and financial requirements applicable to Approved Insurers.
-The new financial requirements prescribe a risk-based capital methodology whereby the amount of capital required to be held against each insured loan is determined based on certain risk characteristics, such as FICO, vintage (year of origination), performing vs. non-performing, LTV and other risk features.
-A capital charge is calculated for each insured loan based on its risk profile.
+The PMIERs financial requirements prescribe a risk-based capital methodology whereby the amount of capital required to be held against each insured loan is determined based on certain risk characteristics, such as FICO, vintage (year of origination), performing vs. non-performing (i.e., current vs. delinquent), LTV and other risk features.
+An asset charge is calculated for each insured loan based on its risk profile.
 In general, higher quality loans carry lower capital charges.

 Under the PMIERs financial requirements, Approved Insurers must maintain available assets that equal or exceed minimum required assets, which is an amount equal to the greater of (i) \$400 million or (ii) a total risk-based required asset amount.
 The risk-based required asset amount is a function of the risk profile of an Approved Insurer's net RIF, calculated by applying on a loan-by-loan basis certain risk-based factors derived from tables set out in the PMIERs to the net RIF.
 The risk-based required asset amount for primary insurance is subject to a floor of 5.6% of total, performing, primary RIF, and the risk-based required asset amount for pool insurance considers both the factors in the tables and the net remaining stop loss for each pool insurance policy.
-The PMIERs financial requirements also increase the amount of available assets that must be held by an Approved Insurer for loans originated on or after January 1, 2016 that are insured under LPMI policies not subject to automatic termination under the HOPA.
+The PMIERs financial requirements also increase the amount of available assets that must be held by an Approved Insurer for loans originated on or after January 1, 2016 that are insured under LPMI policies.